 A couple of weeks ago, I published a post called How to Be a Tourist in London.
 It was all about – you guessed it – all the fun, albeit touristy things to do in London.
 This is the opposite of that – this is the Alternative Guide to London.

 London is a huge city with endless things do, people to meet, and food to eat.
 I’ve been fortunate enough to have visited four times now (with another trip planned for this summer), and in those times, have ventured outside central London.
 I have a few friends that live in the city, and because of that, I’ve gone where no (wo)man has gone before, I’ve gotten a taste of local London.
-Now I’m sharing all these fun places with you in the alternative guide to London.
+Now I’m sharing all these fun places with you in my alternative guide to London.

 Where to explore:

 Located in Northeast London, Shoreditch has become a bit of a hipster artists hub.
 The best way to describe it is gritty chic – which makes it a perfect place for your inner grungy side.
-Some Londoners claim that Shoreditch is overly gentrified, but I would argue that’s part of its appeal – here you can find everything from awesome pop-up shops (like Box Park) to street art (below) to the Shoreditch Food Village.
+Some Londoners claim that Shoreditch is overly gentrified, but I would argue that that’s part of its appeal – here you can find everything from awesome pop-up shops (like Box Park) to street art (below) to the Shoreditch Food Village.
 When I visited over the summer, I ran into a pop-up mocktail bar sponsored by a juice company.
 The possibilities are endless – this part of London is not to be missed!

 2. Brick Lane